fang2020shu/Single-cell-Gene-Regulatory-Networks/README.md

 The Algorithms Folder: The individual step-by-step codes for installing and running the six single-cell GRN construction methods.

+The Background Information Folder: Some notes taken from published reference articles, useful for understanding single-cell related concepts.

 The Data Folder: The original dataset and ground truth network used.

 The Documentation Folder: The pdf files describing each method, main functions/ paramters in the packages, theoretical measures and equations underlying